21 Hidden Sources of Carbs You Won't Believe

 The bulk of your plate is filled with broccoli, spinach, and steak, but if you smother your entire plate with gravy, there's a good a chance your meal is far from low-carb.
 To produce an appetizing product, many sauces and gravies are spiked with flour or sugar, which are both potent sources of carbs.
 Make low-carb versions of your favorite flavor enhancers at home or read labels carefully to ensure what you're buying isn't serving up more carbs than you bargained for.

 The same suggestion holds true for condiments.
 You know the "extra ketchup" Bobby asked to be added to his chicken patty?
 Carb bomb!
 Each tablespoon of ketchup contains about five grams of carbs or about a quarter of what someone going through the first phase of the Atkins diet is told to consume.
 And who really sticks to a single tablespoon!?
 No one I know.
 Things like honey mustard aren't any better, either.
 A small packet of the stuff from a fast food joint has about 11 grams of carbs, primarily all from sugar.
-Want to use healthy-ish condiments in moderation?
-Fine.
-Just know that the calories, sugar, and carbs have the power to add up quickly!
+If you're looking for healthier alternatives, check out our list of The Best and Worst Condiments.

 A typical container of plain Greek yogurt has six grams of carbs, all from the naturally occurring dairy sugars, making it a solid breakfast or snack pick for anyone watching their intake.
 Fruit flavored yogurt is another story, though.
 While Chobani's flavored containers hold about 18 grams of carbs, Dannon's have about 30!
 Stick with the plain stuff and add flavor and texture by sprinkling in cinnamon, slivered almonds, or chopped starfruit, which has less than two grams of carbs in a quarter-cup.
 Worried about sugar—even the naturally-occurring kind?
-Bookmark our exclusive list of the 25 Popular Fruits—Ranked by Sugar Content!
+Bookmark our list of 25 Best Yogurts for Weight Loss, According to Nutritionists.

 Sure, 95 percent of the dish is made with shredded vegetables and mayo, but the remaining five percent is all sugar.
 As a result, a half-cup of coleslaw has about 14 grams of carbs and 11 grams of the sweet stuff.
 Sorry to break it to you, Bobby, but that wasn't the best request.
 You should have swapped your spuds for salad instead.